6th Infantry Division (Belgium): World War II

-When the Germans reached the English channel, a third and final retreat was ordered, this time to a small canal near the Lys river.
-Again, hasty entrenchments had to be constructed while the enemy followed close by.
-Its original position was to be the section between Balgerhoeke and Strobrugge.
-But after the German breakthrough around Kortrijk, two of its regiments were summoned to plug the hole and take up position around Roeselare for a desperate last stand.
+When the German forces reached the English Channel, they were ordered to retreat for a third time, this time to a small canal near the Lys river.
+Again, hasty defensive positions had to be dug while the enemy followed close by.
+It was originally supposed to be the section between Balgerhoeke and Strobrugge.
+But after the Wehrmacht broke through around Kortrijk, two of its regiments were sent to fill the gap and hold the line around Roeselare for a desperate final stand.

-The 1st Grenadiers and 9th Line saw particular heavy fighting the 27th of may, when they fended of two major attacks thanks to the effective deployment of mortars, artillery and T-13 tank destroyers.
-By the end of the day the Grenadiers only needed to conduct a tactical retreat.
+The 1st Grenadiers and 9th Line had really intense battles on 27 May.
+They fought off two big attacks by effectively using mortars, artillery and T-13 tank destroyers.
+By the end of the day, the Grenadiers had only had to withdraw as a tactical move.

-The 1st Carabiniers were the last to remain at the canal, where under heavy artillery fire they witnessed the crumbling of the 7th and the 23rd on its north.
-The Germans used prisoners as living shields to approach the lines of the 1st, but without success.
-As it became clear the bridgeheads to its north could not be contained, its remaining units withdrew to Maldegem where they tried a last stand before the surrender of the army.
-As the final breakthrough on 27 May could not be contained, the regiment slowly disintegrated.
+The 1st Carabiniers were the last to stay at the canal, where they saw the 7th and the 23rd crumble under heavy artillery fire to the north.
+The Germans unsuccessfully tried to get close to the lines of the 1st Carabiniers by having prisoners act as human shields.
+As it became clear that the bridgeheads to its north could not be contained, its remaining units withdrew to Maldegem where they tried a last stand before the army surrendered.
+On 27 May, the final breakthrough could not be contained, and the regiment slowly disintegrated.

 At least 225 officers, NCO and enlisted were killed in action.